 What is the Global Hunger Index?

-The Global Hunger Index (GHI) is a tool designed to comprehensively measure and track hunger at the global, regional, and national levels.
-The GHI is designed to raise awareness and understanding of the struggle against hunger, provide a means to compare the levels of hunger between countries and regions and call attention to the areas of the world in greatest need of additional resources to eliminate hunger.
+The Global Hunger Index is a comprehensive instrument that effectively weighs and traces hunger at different strata.
+The GHI has been formulated in a way to spread awareness and acknowledge the struggle against hunger.
+It facilitates a medium to contrast the hunger levels between different countries and regions.
+It highlights the regions of the world that are in need of supplementary resources for mitigating hunger.

 Global Hunger Index 2021